 The most popular times for visitors to Japan are the last week of March and the first week of April, when cherry blossoms reach full bloom in most of the country.
 Secondarily, the last two weeks of November (aka the peak of fall colors in Tokyo, Kyoto and Osaka) are an extremely popular time to visit Japan.

 The Bottom Line

 There’s no universal answer to the question of the best time to visit Japan.
 On the other hand, once you’re clear about what you want and expect from your trip to Japan, and informed about what visiting the country during different seasons can offer you, you can answer this question on your own terms.
+Japan’s famous spring sakura season is amazing, for example—it definitely lives up to the hype—but it simply isn’t the best choice for everyone.
 Want me to help you decide when to go to Japan, and to create a personalized trip to Japan for you?
 Consider commissioning a custom Japan itinerary!